 While economists might quibble over the exact definition of a bear market, most financial professionals consider a 20 percent drop in the market from its previous high to be a pretty good indicator that the market is down.
 If you can manage to pick the bottom of a down market, you can make a lot of money trading stocks.
 The problem is, few investors actually pick the bottom, and those that do are probably more lucky than smart.

 It definitely is possible to make greater returns during a down market than in an up market, because stocks have the potential to move higher from a lower starting point.
 Market plunges are buying opportunities for some investors.

 Supply and Demand

-Supply and demand are the primary factors that drives market prices up or down, and the stock market is no exception, according to the New York Stock Exchange.
+Supply and demand are the primary factors that drives market prices up or down, and the stock market is no exception.
 If there are more stockholders who want to sell their stock than there are investors who are willing to buy, the price per share drops, driving the stock market down.
 Plenty of factors can influence supply and demand, including company performance, positive or negative news about specific companies or industries, world events and political changes.

 Down Market Potential

 It is possible to make greater returns during a down market than in an up market, for the simple reason that stocks have the potential to move higher from a lower starting point.
 For example, suppose you invested $10,000 in the S&P 500 at the very bottom of the 2008-2009 financial crisis which occurred in March 2009.
 At a low of $67.95 per share, you could have bought 147 shares.
 Some 10 years later, the S&P 500 was trading around $288 per share, for a 324 percent gain.